Lung cancer doesn’t always look how you’d expect

 Get Checked! is Lung Cancer Europe’s awareness campaign.
 Now in its fifth year, it aims to raise awareness of lung cancer symptoms, improve early diagnosis, and challenge outdated assumptions about who is at risk.

-Get the facts about lung cancer and find out how to be part of Get Supported!
 6 quick answers about symptoms, support and our 2025 campaign.

 -